-Lee Scott is Subject Leader of Creative Computing at Bath Spa University and a creative researcher with a specialism in digital opera.
-His work is transdisciplinary in nature, combining songwriting, animation, games, and performance art with computer science and software development.
+Lee Scott is Subject Leader of Creative Computing at Bath Spa University and a creative researcher with specialisms in online opera and games beyond entertainment.
+His work exists at the intersection of technology and storytelling.

 Technical skill set

 Front-end and server-side web development, mobile development in Swift, audio production (recording, mixing, mastering), physical computing with Arduino and Raspberry Pi, visual coding in Processing and Pure Data, moving image (After Effects, Premiere), still image (Photoshop, Illustrator), interactive installation (digital and physical).

 - External Examiner, BSc (Hons) Computing Technologies, University of Gloucestershire

 - Link Tutor, BSc (Hons) Creative Computing (UAE), Future Education World, United Arab Emirates